tigershen23/blog/_drafts/from-aps-to-braintree-intro.markdown

 ---
 layout: post_page
-title: "From AP's to Braintree: Intro"
+title: "From AP's to Braintree: Part One"
 date: "2015-08-11 17:11"
 ---

-The fourteen months before my high school graduation in June were the craziest

-"Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum."

--	Before: doing basketball, loving it
--	Stuff I did since:
+The fourteen months before my high school graduation in June were somethin' else.
+In March 2014, I was coming off a varsity basketball season where my team won the school's first league championship in recent memory.
+I was working out 3+ hours a day, maintaining straight A's in school, playing the French Horn in the band, and dabbling in web development on the side.
+I couldn't even conceptualize a future besides the one where I did the teenager thing for two more years, hopefully got accepted into a good college, which would hopefully lead to a job, and maybe attempted something entrepreneurial in the distant future.

+Over the next 400 days, a lot of very different stuff happened.
+I:

+* quit the basketball team, leaving something I'd spent 11 years, or 3/4, of my life working towards
+* programmed for 40 hours a week
+* held down an engineering internship at Caviar/Square
+* got an almost-perfect score on the ACT (one question off!)
-	-	graduate high school a year early by completing 12 courses for a total of 120 units, 10 of which were AP or college level
+* graduated high school a year early by completing 12 full courses in 12 months (the normal amount would be 6), 10 of which were AP, Honors, or college level
-	-	gotten an almost-perfect score on the ACT (one question off!)
-	-	holding down an engineering internship at Caviar
-	-	programmed at least 40 hours a week
-	-	applied to three colleges and 25+ jobs
+* applied to three colleges and 50+ jobs
-	-	and ultimately, landed an amazing position as a Software Engineer at Braintree Payments (owned by PayPal), where I'm super excited to start next week.
+* and ultimately, landed an amazing position as a Software Engineer at Braintree Payments (owned by PayPal), where I'm excited to start next week.

-Burned me out.
-Now, I want to write about it.
-Reflections, stories, takeaways, shoutouts, and resources that helped me.

-My main goals are to chronicle my experiences for the future, and to hopefully entertain or help some people by doing it publicly.

-Cheers, Tiger
+That's a lot!
+To get it all done, I was pulling regular 100-hour weeks, and unsurprisingly, it burned me way, way out.
+After a month or so of lovely R&R, I feel like writing about the whole thing.
+My main goal is to chronicle and organize my thoughts and experiences for future me.
+By doing so publicly, I hope to intrigue, entertain, and/or help some souls along the way.
+I plan on tackling my overall reflections, thoughts on college, how I improved as a programmer, what motivates me, how I stay(ed) productive, and anything else I can think of.

+I'll finish up with a little story from this time.
+Most of last year, my biggest goal was to get into Stanford University.
+It's no secret that many of the greatest minds and entrepreneurs of Silicon Valley and perhaps the world come from The Farm, and I wanted nothing more than a chance to continue that legacy.
+So, I studied hard for the ACT, poured 100 hours into my essays, worked with an admissions coach, and sent my [early action application](https://admission.stanford.edu/application/decision_process/restrictive.html) in with cautious optimism.
+I mean, I checked a lot of the boxes.
+Athletics, programming, music, academics, internships, standardized tests - all taken care of.
+I had as good of a chance as anyone else, right?

+A month later, bam, I got rejected.
+That wasn't so fun.
+Was I sad and confused?
+Yes!
+Did I send them an angry letter saying why they'd made a mistake?
+Almost!
+Was I jealous of the people that had gotten in?
+A little!
+These are all very natural reactions to have, but the most important part is what I did after they had run their course.
+There was still work to do; I put on the Taylor Swift and powered through my remaining assignments, opportunities, and goals.

+Had I been accepted into Stanford, the most natural course of action would have been taking my foot off the gas and just waiting for college to start.
+Instead, as months went by and I felt better and better about my programming skills, I gave some job applications a shot for the summer, and maybe beyond.
+One thing led to another, and now I'm all set to start at a job that I would've otherwise only qualified for *after* graduating from college.
+Taking this big rejection and spinning it around to push myself even farther ended up being a tremendous boost to my character, productivity, and, well, life.
+Would ya look at that.

+Until next time, folks.
+Remember to smile today :)